The Art of a Great First Impression: 12 Steps to Creating an Onboarding Email Sequence

 For example, if your onboarding email sequence aims to turn your freemium subscribers into premium subscribers, setting this goal prior to anything will help you craft an email sequence that’s focused on conversion.

-2. Figure out the onboarding touchpoints
+2. Figure Out the Onboarding Touchpoints

 To be able to provide exactly the information your users may need at the exact time, you need to know where they are onboarding from.
 You also need to know their journey and note the key points of the journey.